 You already understand that marketing is important in our world.
 That’s why you work in marketing.
 However, your clients don’t share that same passion as you – they just know it’s a necessary evil.
 Marketing reports show them that your efforts are paying off.
 They articulate how campaigns are fulfilling goals, generating sales-ready leads, and bringing in revenue.
 That’s all these clients care about at the end of the day: is their investment paying off?
 If not, they’re probably going to walk away.

-Marketing reports provide you with a benchmark for how things are working right here, right now.
+Establishes a Benchmark Marketing reports provide you with a benchmark for how things are working right here, right now.
 You can look at a report and go: are we succeeding?
 Where are we falling short?
 Where do improvements need to be made?
 Which channels are working and which ones are not?
 All of these questions can be answered with marketing reports, which will act as a guide for you throughout all of your marketing efforts.
 Without these reports, the team will be flying blind, aimlessly creating messaging and content that is totally falling to the wayside.
-That’s why digital marketing reporting needs to become a core part of your day to day marketing operations and workflow.
+That’s why digital marketing reporting needs to become a core part of your day-to-day marketing operations and workflow.

 Creates Year-Over-Year Review